SECTION 1 – Introducing Our CSA Farm

 Becoming a Part of Our Farm

 Community Supported Agriculture (CSA) is a relationship between our farm and you, our customer.
-Rather than simply purchasing food, our customers become “members” of this CSA farm who receive a portion of the farm’s harvest.
+Rather than simply purchasing food, our customers become “members” of this farm who in return receive a portion of the farm’s harvest.

 As a 10th generation family farm, we understand the importance of growing practices that nourish the soil and promote the health and biodiversity of the land we farm, and the surrounding area.
 We have been feeding our community the freshest, healthiest, and purest produce since 1720 and we have protected that legacy by preserving over 70 acres through the Massachusetts Agricultural Preservation Restriction Program.

 We implement a variety of sustainable growing practices on our farm, ranging from USDA Certified Organic methods to Integrated Pest Management systems.
-We have 14 acres in Certified Organic production as well as several additional fields currently in the three-year transition period to become certified.
 In order to promote our soil’s fertility, we implement crop rotations and a zone tillage program that alleviates weed pressure, keeps nutrients in the soil, prevents soil erosion, improves field drainage, and reduces our use of fossil fuels on the farm.